rajeshecb70/one2n-sre-bootcamp/milestone-04/README.md

 ## 1. Project Title
-  Milestone-04 : Setup a CI pipeline
+  Milestone-04 : Setup a CI pipeline with github actions

 ## 2. Project Description
   This project runs a Flask API using Docker, leveraging multi-stage builds to minimize the image size.
 The API interacts with a MySQL database and supports migrations using github Actions.